Talisa Dean 19/02/20

-Chuku’s began back in 2016, when brother and sister duo Ifeyinwa and Emeka Frederick set about bringing a slice of their Nigerian heritage to London.
-They wanted people to experience the authentic Nigerian flavours they’d grown up with, as well as the country’s all-inclusive, high-energy dining culture; a concept they’ve termed the ‘chop, chat, chill’.
+This is the long-gestating permanent spot from brother/sister duo Ifeyinwa & Emeka Frederick (she’s a Cambridge grad entrepreneur, he’s a former Morito & Savoy chef) who’ve spent the last four years running pop ups & supperclubs that aimed to bring a slice of their Nigerian heritage to London.
+They wanted people to experience the country’s all-inclusive, high-energy dining culture; a concept they’ve termed the ‘chop, chat, chill’.

-Similar to the pop-ups, the permanent site will see them serving up a mix of both traditional and slightly more modern Nigerian dishes.
-Things like Dodo (fried plantain tossed in cinnamon sugar and coconut); Jollof Quinoa (quinoa steamed in a traditional West African jollof stew); or Eba & Egusi (cassava dumplings, served with melon seeds and a leafy kale soup).
-They’ll also be developing a number of new dishes, inspired by recipes from Northern Nigeria, home to the Hausa-Fulani tribe, whose culinary traditions are hard to come by outside the country.
+Similar to the pop-ups, the menu here comprises a mix of both traditional and slightly more modern Nigerian sharing dishes.
+Things like Dodo (fried plantain tossed in cinnamon & coconut); Jollof Quinoa (quinoa steamed in a traditional West African jollof stew); fluffy yam Egusi dumplings with melon seed; and Amayase-style beef fried in a hot green pepper sauce.
+There’s also the occasional, more challenging number too, like barbecued chicken gizzard, or fermented locust beans.
+If you feel like pushing the boat out.

 Chuku’s | 274 High Road, Tottenham, N15 4AJ